 Our top pick for

 The Bank of Nova Scotia is a banks-diversified business based in the US.
 The Bank of Nova Scotia shares (BNS) are listed on the NYSE and all prices are listed in US Dollars.
-The Bank of Nova Scotia employs 92,001 staff and has a market cap (total outstanding shares value) of USD$64.8 billion.
+The Bank of Nova Scotia employs 89,808 staff and has a trailing 12-month revenue of around 0.00.

 The value of any investment can go up or down depending on news, trends and market conditions.
 We are not investment advisers, so do your own due diligence to understand the risks before you invest.